The Problem of Love

 3 Credits

-The course follows a historical trajectory, beginning with Plato (eros), Aristotle (the three friendships), St. Augustine (the uti-frui distinction), the Cistercians and Victorines (the “stages” of the love of God), St. Thomas (the natural desire for happiness, love as a passion, the two-fold distinction, and the order of love), and, finally, modern and post-modern altruism (Comte, Mill, Derrida).
-The course will end with a consideration of the nature of the Christian novelty with respect to love (Richard of St. Victor, Balthasar, John Paul II, Scola).
+The course follows an historical trajectory, beginning with Plato (eros), Aristotle (the three friendships) St. Augustine (the utifrui distinction), the Cistercians and Victorines (the “stages” of the love of God), St. Thomas (the natural desire for happiness, love as a passion, the two-fold distinction, and the order of love), and, finally, modern and post-modern altruism (Comte, Mill, Derrida).
+The course will end with a consideration of the nature of the Christian novelty with respect to love (Richard of St. Victor, von Balthasar, Dante).

 Selected Texts